NIACIN AND NIACINAMIDE (VITAMIN B3)

 3-Pyridine Carboxamide, 3-Pyridinecarboxylic Acid, Acide Nicotinique, Acide Pyridine-Carboxylique-3, Amide de l’Acide Nicotinique, Anti-Blacktongue Factor, Antipellagra Factor, B Complex Vitamin, Complexe de Vitamines B, Facteur Anti-Pellagre, Niacin-Niacinamide, Niacin/Niacinamide, Niacina y Niacinamida, Niacinamide, Niacine, Niacine et Niacinamide, Nicamid, Nicosedine, Nicotinamide, Nicotinic Acid, Nicotinic Acid Amide, Nicotylamidum, Pellagra Preventing Factor, Vitamin B3, Vitamin PP, Vitamina B3, Vitamine B3, Vitamine PP.<br/><br/>

-Overview InformationNiacin and niacinamide are forms of Vitamin B3.
-Vitamin B3 is found in many foods including yeast, meat, fish, milk, eggs, green vegetables, beans, and cereal grains.
-Niacin and niacinamide are also found in many vitamin B complex supplements with other B vitamins.
+Overview InformationNiacin is a form of vitamin B3.
+It is found in foods such as yeast, meat, fish, milk, eggs, green vegetables, and cereal grains.
+Niacin is also produced in the body from tryptophan, which is found in protein-containing food.
+When taken as a supplement, niacin is often found in combination with other B vitamins.

-Niacin or niacinamide is used for preventing vitamin B3 deficiency and related conditions such as pellagra.
-Each of these forms of vitamin B3 is used for schizophrenia, hallucinations due to drugs, Alzheimer’s disease and age-related loss of thinking skills, chronic brain syndrome, depression, motion sickness, alcohol dependence, and fluid collection (edema).
+Niacin is taken by mouth for preventing vitamin B3 deficiency and related conditions such as pellagra.
+It is also taken by mouth for schizophrenia, hallucinations due to drugs, Alzheimer's disease and age-related loss of thinking skills, chronic brain syndrome, muscle spasms, depression, motion sickness, alcohol dependence, blood vessel swelling linked with skin lesions, blocked blood vessels in the eye, and fluid collection (edema).

 How does it work?Niacinamide can be made from niacin in the body.
 Niacin is converted to niacinamide when it is taken in amounts greater than what is needed by the body.
 Niacin and niacinamide are easily dissolved in water and are well-absorbed when taken by mouth.